mrayy/UnityCam/README.md

 - Tested using Unity 32,64 bits

 For Skype, please use x32 version of the service found in "RunMe First" folder, check instructions bellow for how to run it.
+- Skype still has an issue, the camera doesnt connect when making a call..

 Usage
 =====